Free Shipping on ALL Orders to Lower 48 States!!

 Fortunately, you aren’t left in the dark wondering what’s best and what is subpar.
 The National Flooring Safety Institute (NFSI) has published standards for proper floor safety and door mat usage.
 If you think safety hazards aren’t something about which you should worry, you may want to reconsider.
 Slip and fall accidents account for the vast majority of small business insurance claims, and if you are a business owner considering the installation of door mats on your premises, you need to be familiar with these standards.
 These regulations govern how mats should be used and maintained, and also outline what can happen when mats are improperly placed or used incorrectly.
 Even if you are attempting to select a door mat for your personal home use, it is a great idea to become familiar with the availability of matting products so that you can purchase a high-quality mat that lasts longer than its big box store cousins, and can potentially help you avoid claims against your homeowner’s insurance.
 Ultimate Mats has worked closely within the NFSI’s matting and floor safety guidelines for fifteen years.

 We carry a wide selection of door mats that are certified by the NFSI to be skid and slip-resistant.
 As such, we are particularly familiar with what material constructs a quality door mat, and which materials simply don’t work.
-We are a team of matting experts that can help you decide which door mats are right for your home and/or business needs.
+We are a team of matting experts that can help you find the right doormat for your home and/or business needs.
 Following the guidelines of the NFSI’s standards for door mats and floor matting, we’ll look at three things: why door mats are actually needed, the materials with which they should be made, and proper usage of the mats and condition of the underlying flooring.
 Making sure any door mat adheres to the new floor mat requirements will guarantee that our stores and workplaces are safely outfitted with appropriate matting that will drastically reduce the potential for slip and fall accidents, thereby saving time and money.

 Why Do I Need Door Mats?

-Not only is a door mat a great way to welcome patrons into your establishment and add to the decor of your business, it’s also a necessary and standard way for you to eliminate potential hazards and keep your building clean.
+Not only is a door mat a great way to welcome patrons into your establishment and add to the decor of your business, it’s also a necessary and standard way for you to eliminate potential hazards and keep your floors clean.
 Here are three reasons why you should be using a door mat:

 2. Decrease of interior dirt and debris tracking.
 As mentioned, proper door mats can reduce the amount of dirt entering your building by up to 90%.
 Even if you are purchasing a door mat for your home, this is significant.
 From the standpoint of cleanliness, you’ll save yourself and your team a lot of extra time you’d otherwise spend sweeping, vacuuming, and mopping by simply installing proper door mats to catch and trap dirt and debris typically tracked in by foot traffic.
 This dirt trapping also prevents potential hazards from occurring inside your building.
-When door mats are not used at the entrance of a building or home, the potential for dirt and moisture tracked into the interior space is much higher.
+When door mats are not used at the front door of a building or home, the potential for dirt and moisture tracked into the interior space is much higher.
 Those areas of slick mud or standing water create hazards ripe for slip, trip, and fall accidents.

 3. Visual appeal.
 We would be remiss without stating that the use of beautiful door mats creates a welcoming entrance to any establishment.
 As a business owner, you’ll make an effective first impression with a high-quality, aesthetically appealing mat that is capable of holding dirt and moisture without looking soiled.
 As a homeowner, a door mat is virtually standard and creates a hospitable atmosphere that makes a guest feel welcomed, comfortable, and confident they won’t track a mess into your house.